Want to learn how to make slime with baking soda?

-TIPS FOR MAKING YOUR BAKING SODA SLIME RECIPE A SUCCESS
+TIPS FOR MAKING YOUR SLIME WITH BAKING SODA AND GLUE

 If this is your first time making slime, you should follow along with our post on slime troubleshooting.
 Liquid laundry starch slime made with clear glue is the easiest slime recipe, but the baking soda slime recipe is pretty easy to make too!